Trends & best practices

 1. Monitor, view, and study new customer journeys.

-Online banking is full of unique customer journeys, including account sign ups, financial applications for car loan, and first-time deposits in a business account.
+Online banking is full of unique customer journeys, including account sign-ups, financial applications for car loans, and first-time deposits in a business account.
 In order to best support their clients, banks need to be aware of any problems or challenges that occur over the course of the customer journey.

 Simple UX errors can make it difficult for people to accomplish things like filling out a loan application.
 By identifying these problems sooner rather than later, banks can keep their conversion rates high by ensuring that customers won’t look elsewhere for loan options.